-Ask your hairstylist for a layered trim if you’re looking for a new hairdo.
-This fabulous long layered hairstyle for a thick hair type lessens the fullness and thickness of your hair into a more manageable state without removing volume.
+Ask your hairstylist for a layered trim if you want a new hairdo.
+This fabulous long-layered hairstyle for a thick hair type lessens the fullness and thickness of your hair into a more manageable state without removing volume.

 Layers with bangs for thick hair often tend to result in a soft, finer appearance.
 Think of Brigitte Bardot.
 Gorgeous and classy, right?
 Thick haircuts are textured, lived-in, and layered to make your thick hair appear less poofy.
-For women considering haircuts for thick tresses and who need some style, this is the one.
-Plus, adding bangs is a great option if you want to hide your larger forehead.
+This is the one for women considering haircuts for thick tresses and who need some style.
+Adding bangs is a great option if you want to hide your larger forehead.

 Smooth vintage waves on your thick locks are one of the best haircut ideas.
 Having thick hair is a great way to create fancy and wavy hairstyles.
 If you don’t need to add volume to your medium-length hair, this is your look.
 To style, grab your comb and a perfect long-lasting hairspray, put some beautiful make-up on to complement your waves, and you’ll be ready to walk the red carpet!

 Shoulder-length bobs are the most stylish bob haircuts for women over 60.
 This elegant and straight natural-colored bob haircut flatters older women with thick tresses the best.
-It’s also easy maintenance; what more can you wish for if your hair is thick?
+It’s also easy to maintain; what more can you wish for if your hair is thick?